jopemachine-arvis/arvis/documents/how-to-install-linux.md

 3. Click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.

-4. Right click Arvis's tray icon and click preference.
+4. Right click Arvis's tray icon and click `Preference`.

 5. Click Store page and install extensions you want.